sauravchaudharysc/Photoshop/3 Layers/README.md

 ![6.2](6.2.png)

+#### Use Custom Shapes

+We can download shapes from [Click Me](http://www.shapes4free.com/).
+These shapes are vector so we can enlarge them accordingly.

 ### 2. Raster Layer

 The most used layer in photoshop, it can be identified by looking at it thumbnail there is no additional icon.
 It gives complete freedom to edit.
 But has a disadvantage it looses it quality on enlargement.